CedoAlteram/flask_linkedin/README.md

 This thing needs a lot of things, but it works, and pulls images.

-The hardest thing with scraping linked in is that they use dynamic elements for almost everything.
+The hardest thing with scraping linkedin is that they use dynamic elements for almost everything.
 Obviously, it is on purpose.
+In the future, I would not scrape again.

 With that, it works... ok.
 The API?
-Great.
-The scraper...
-I'd rebuild it another way, mostly generating the data prior to the request.
+Great!
+The scraper, it aint the prettiest pony, but it works...
+That said, I'd rebuild it another way, mostly generating the data prior to the request.
 However, I wanted to show a triggering of events.

-That said, here is how this works.
+That said, here's how to get it to work.

 ![linkedin_Flask_API](imgs/sweet.png "Sweet!")